Skip to content

 (rf/reset-frame-db! frame-id new-db) mutate Emits :rf.error/no-such-handler (kind :frame) and returns false.
 Identical wording to restore-epoch's frame-miss row — pair-tool writers can match on a single category for both surfaces.

-(rf/register-epoch-cb! id callback) (process-global) register The current API is process-global and does not bind a callback to a specific frame; this row therefore does not apply to the existing signature.
+(rf/register-epoch-listener! id callback) (process-global) register The current API is process-global and does not bind a callback to a specific frame; this row therefore does not apply to the existing signature.
 A future opts-form ({:frame frame-id}) would raise :rf.error/no-such-handler (kind :frame) at registration time when its target is absent — the same shape registration-against-an-absent-target uses elsewhere.
 The framework reserves the spelling.

-Pre-registered register-epoch-cb! callback whose observed frame is later destroyed listener silencing The runtime emits :rf.epoch.cb/silenced-on-frame-destroy (:op-type :rf.epoch.cb) once per (frame, cb-id) pair, with :tags {:frame <id>, :cb-id <id>}, on the destroy-cascade boundary.
+Pre-registered register-epoch-listener! callback whose observed frame is later destroyed listener silencing The runtime emits :rf.epoch.cb/silenced-on-frame-destroy (:op-type :rf.epoch.cb) once per (frame, cb-id) pair, with :tags {:frame <id>, :cb-id <id>}, on the destroy-cascade boundary.
 Subsequent destroys of the same frame do not re-emit.
-The callback registration remains in place — eviction is the consumer's call (per 009 §register-epoch-cb! invocation rules).
+The callback registration remains in place — eviction is the consumer's call (per 009 §register-epoch-listener! invocation rules).

 The trace event is enumerated in 009 §:op-type vocabulary; its :tags schema is canonicalised in Spec-Schemas.

 Why "silencing" is a trace and not a return value.
-The register-epoch-cb! callback never sees a record from a destroyed frame — the runtime stops producing records for the frame the moment its destroy walks.
+The register-epoch-listener! callback never sees a record from a destroyed frame — the runtime stops producing records for the frame the moment its destroy walks.
 A tool that doesn't know its observed frame was destroyed therefore sees a callback that simply stopped firing, with no signal it can route off.
 The silencing trace closes that gap: pair-tool dashboards, REPL companions, and conformance harnesses all subscribe to the trace stream already (per §How AI tools attach), so the existing channel carries the disambiguation.
 One-shot semantics keep the stream from accumulating noise on rapid frame churn (test fixtures, story tools).

 Listener-silencing trace: implementation note.
 The runtime tracks, per cb-id, the set of frame-ids that cb has been delivered records for.
-When a frame is destroyed (per 002 §Destroy), every cb whose observed-frame set contains that frame receives one silencing trace; the cb's entry for that frame-id is then dropped so a re-registration of a same-keyed frame (e.g. reset-frame :app/main) can re-arm.
+When a frame is destroyed (per 002 §Destroy), every cb whose observed-frame set contains that frame receives one silencing trace; the cb's entry for that frame-id is then dropped so a re-registration of a same-keyed frame (e.g. reset-frame! :app/main) can re-arm.
 A cb that was never delivered any record (e.g. registered immediately before destroy) does not see a silencing trace — there is nothing to silence.

 Production elision.
 The destroyed-frame contract surfaces (the registry-lookup error traces, the silencing trace, the read-empty shapes) all share the universal re-frame.interop/debug-enabled? gate; production builds (:advanced + goog.DEBUG=false) elide the trace emit and the dev-only Tool-Pair surfaces themselves (per §Time-travel §Production elision and 009 §Production builds).
 A shipped binary does not carry the silencing trace string.